Overview

 MajorJP-Entities-Complement-SRS

-Please note that in addition to the aforementioned 8 rules, the rule engine relies on the Major: Japan - Diluted Denominator rule to calculate accurate results (please see details below).
-Furthermore, we also allow clients to monitor a lending change of 1% or more using the Major: Japan - Lending/Lending Prime rule, which is explained in more detail below as well.
+Please note that, in addition to the aforementioned eight rules, the rule engine relies on the Major: Japan - Diluted Denominator rule to produce accurate results (please see details below for more information).
+Furthermore, clients can monitor a lending change of 1% or more using the Major: Japan - Lending/Lending Prime rules, which are also explained in more detail below.

 Rules Execution